Skip to content

 Main Results

-FedAvg Baseline Baseline Baseline Multi-round gradient
+FedAvg Baseline Baseline Baseline Multi-round Gradient

-FedProx ~FedAvg ~FedAvg ~FedAvg Multi-round gradient + regularization
+FedProx ~FedAvg ~FedAvg ~FedAvg Multi-round + Reg

-SCAFFOLD > FedAvg > FedAvg > FedAvg Variance reduction
+SCAFFOLD > FedAvg > FedAvg > FedAvg Variance Reduction

-DeepAFL SOTA (+5.68%~8.42%) SOTA SOTA Deep analytic
+DeepAFL SOTA (+5.68%~8.42%) SOTA SOTA Deep Analytic

 Ablation Study

-Configuration Key Metric Remark
+Configuration Key Metric Description

 Key Findings